mwermelinger/m269-library/README.md

 ## Installation

-Click on the download icon (a cloud with a downward arrow) on the left sidebar, then click on the link shown.
+Click on the file icon on the left sidebar, then click on the link shown.
 This will download all files as a single zip file.
 Create a new empty working folder and extract the zip file there.
 This will create these subfolders: